melvyndekort/hevc-transcoder/README.md

 HEVC encode all the MP4 files that are uploaded to an S3 bucket

-This repository contains 3 main functions:
+This repository contains 4 main functions:
 * Move files from Nextcloud to persistent storage
 * Upload .mp4 files to S3 for processing (conversion to H265 format)
+* Re-process uploaded .mp4 files (when processing has failed for some reason)
 * Download processed files from S3 to persistent storage

 ## Moving files from Nextcloud to persistent storage